weltyj/SkyFill/Tutorial/SkyFill_tutorial_v1.md

 ![pan02 d3 flag](pan02_v2sfd3.jpg  "pan02 d3 flag")

 This is the original image, with some marks added by skyfill.
 The red line at the top of the image represents the original top of image data found.
 The brown line immediately below it is where the end of sky detection "turns on".
-Most importantly, the green line marks the end of the sky, and the little black dots represent a sample pont for modelling the sky HSV.
+Most importantly, the green line marks the end of the sky, and the little black dots represent a sample point for modelling the sky HSV.
 The first, most obvious problem is that the sun and lens flare, and clouds have given a bad prediction of where the true end of sky is at.
 This can be handled with a "test mask"

 First, mask out the sun and lens flare using the "-tm <left> <right> <top> <bottom>" option, and rerun skyfill still using the -d3 option: